sbnb-io/sbnb/README-AI-AGENT.md

 🎉 **That's it!** You've successfully run the AI Agent to find the necessary information in autonomous mode.
 This is just a basic example, but the possibilities unlocked by AI Agents are enormous.

-Please follow the [Browser Use](https://github.com/browser-use/web-ui) project for more use cases!
+Be sure to follow the amazing [Browser Use](https://github.com/browser-use/web-ui) project for more use cases and examples!

-Happy experimenting—and solving real-world problems!
+Happy experimenting - and solving real-world problems!